General principles

 Indicators for buildings include gross floor area constructed, certification level, and estimates for own carbon-neutral energy generation (solar or geothermal).
 These are provided by the client based on technical planning documents available at the time of project assessment.

 Impacts describing the investments into healthcare infrastructure are expressed in number for persons affected by the infrastructure.
-When possible, number of people living in the potential catchment area of the healthcare facilities is provided by the client.
+When possible, the number of people living in the potential catchment area of the healthcare facilities is provided by the client.
 To validate client data and/or when client data is not available, data on people living in the catchment area is obtained from official public source (e.g., national statistical office).

 Impact of education infrastructure is expressed in number of pupils/students affected by the investments into the infrastructure (pre-schools, kindergartens, schools, universities).
 The numbers of pupils/students are typically provided by the client.
 In larger projects, we validate the numbers according to public documentation like education infrastructure development plans.
-Separate numbers are aggregated for university students given the different channels and magnitude of impacts of university studies comparing to pre-school and primary education.
+Separate numbers are aggregated for university students given the different channels and magnitude of impacts of university studies compared to pre-school and primary education.

 For R&D programmes the total loan amount and the number of R&D programmes financed is reported.